-If you have thick and viscous saliva, here are a few things to keep your eye on, and what you can do to address thick saliva and bad breath.
+If you have thick and viscous saliva, here are a few things to keep your eye on, and what you can do to address sticky saliva and bad breath.

 What you can do about thick and sticky saliva

-Tobacco has also been proven to reduce saliva production over time1, so quitting smoking will increase your saliva production and relieve that thick saliva and dry mouth.
+- Quit smoking: Tobacco has been proven to reduce saliva production over time3, so quitting smoking will increase your saliva production and relieve that thick saliva and dry mouth.

 To prevent thick saliva causing some oral care problems like gingivitis and tooth decay, it is important to have a solid oral care routine.
 Brush twice a day and floss once a day and remember to schedule regular check-ups with your dentist.

 There you have it: a summary of thick saliva causes, how to address the symptoms, and related oral health problems to look out for.

 The advice in this article does not constitute medical advice; it is solely available for information purposes.
 We recommend that you consult your dentist if you are experiencing any tooth or gum problems.